Whiteknight/whiteknight.github.com/drafts/gsoc_students.md

 in these areas.
 Send a link to your proposal to the parrot-dev mailing list so all developers can read it and give feedback.
 The more you get, the better your proposal will be.

+## Do Your Best

+Here's a very important thing to remember: **Parrot will probably get more proposals than we have slots**.
+There will be competition.
+Some proposals will not be accepted.
+If you don't do your best, and don't follow the advise in this post, yours could be one of the ones that isn't accepted.

+Do your best, Good luck!